 If in doubt the other thing to consider is that young budgies usually have much softer 'fluffier' looking feathers and they become more sleek and firm looking as adults.
 The baby feathering is primarily for keeping warm but as adults it must also help with flight and protection in the outside world.

-If you absolutely can't work out the age you can either run through the information for both adults and chicks, or wait for 5 months and see if anything changes.
+If you absolutely can't work out the age you can either run through the information for both adults and chicks, or wait for a few months and see if anything changes.

 Lets start with hens: